Orange You Glad You Came?

 Color Blind Awareness Activities

-I created this 10’×10.5’ by individually sizing and placing groups of circles in Illustrator to create a color blind effect using the exhibition’s color palette.
+I created this 10’×10.5’ graphic by individually sizing and placing groups of circles in Illustrator to create a color blind effect using the exhibition’s color palette.
 This activity encourages visitors to interact and view the wall through different colored acrylic panels to show how color blindness affects our ability to see certain things.

 I also designed numerous other graphics for our “Nature” section of the exhibition.
 This included the panels, tags for naturally dyed fabrics that we had on display for visitors to touch and interact with, and panels near our natural dye garden, which we reference in the exhibit.